acanvas/acanvas-actionscript-converter/README.md

 - order of BitmapData.draw and BitmapData.fillColor (pure magic!)

-## What Rockdot Converter does not do for you.
+## What Acanvas Converter does not do for you.
 Anything else.
 You'll have to manually deal with
 - differences between the API's of StageXL and Flash's DisplayList.
 - shortcomings of StageXL's DisplayList API's